19 Things BuzzFeed Tech Tried And Liked In 2017

 8. The Apple Watch

 Two weeks before Thanksgiving last year, my dad was driving me to the airport.
 As I got out of the car and walked around to say goodbye, he passed out in the driver’s seat.
 It was cardiac arrest and, like many heart failures, it came out of nowhere.
-My dad was saved that day by a few quick-thinking people, including an ER doctor who happened to be exiting the terminal at that exact time, but there’s been plenty of issues since, and over the last 12 months, he’s been in and out of the operating room.
+My dad was saved that day by a few quick-thinking people, including an ER doctor who happened to be exiting the terminal at that exact time, but there have been plenty of issues since, and over the last 12 months, he’s been in and out of the operating room.

 A few days after being released the first time, he was terrified it would happen again.
-He confined himself to an arm chair in our living room and tried to do very little.
+He confined himself to an armchair in our living room and tried to do very little.
 He said he was recovering, but after a certain point, it wasn’t just that.

 When I came back to visit every so often, I noticed that he began wearing it.
 And then one day he showed me his heart rate.
 Dad was walking outside again and playing with the dog, and he wouldn’t go anywhere without that damn watch.
 He loved being able to monitor his heart in real time, and that freed his mind to focus on other things.
 A 63-year-old man’s security blanket.